-- The Alignment Collaborative for Education (ACE) worked with the District to host Explore 2017: A Community, Curriculum, and Career Expo at the Sears Centre with more than 85 exhibitors that served 2,600 eighth graders.
+- The Alignment Collaborative for Education (ACE) worked with the District to host Explore 2018: A Community, Curriculum, and Career Expo at the Sears Centre with more than 85 exhibitors that served 2,600 eighth graders.

 - Six schools were recognized at the platinum level in 2017 for implementing Positive Behavior Interventions and Supports: Century Oaks, Highland, Laurel Hill, Ontarioville, and Washington elementary schools, and Larkin High School.

 - U-46 recently expanded our national accreditations in some of our Career and Technical Education programs, including automotive accreditations and precision manufacturing.

 - The District launched the DREAM Academy in 2016 as an alternative program for secondary students focused on social-emotional support and maximizing each student’s individual potential.